Rock Star: Supernova: Background

 The show began online on the Rock Star web site on MSN on Monday, July 3 with an Internet exclusive weekly episode and premiered on 5 July 2006 on CBS in the United States and Global in Canada.
 Votes could be cast on the Rock Star website or by text message on Verizon Wireless. it was one of two prominent programs in the "Rock Reality Show" mini movement of the summer of 2006, the other being VH1's Supergroup.

 Unlike in the first season, the behind-the-scenes episodes were not televised in the U.S.; instead, they were available online at the official MSN sponsored website, to subscribers of Verizon, and through the Rock Star tab on Windows Live Messenger.
 However, these "In the Mansion" reality episodes did air on television in Canada on Global, in Australia on Foxtel channel FOX8, and in Asia on STAR World.

-Top 15 finalists
+Top 15 Finalists

 The following is a list of songs performed by each finalist during the competition.
-They are listed in elimination order, so the first one mentioned was in first place in the competition and the number represents the week in which the song was performed.
-Each week one finalist is asked to perform an encore performance of the song they performed the night before which is noted below as an "Encore Performance".
-The three finalists who have the lowest total votes for the week are also asked to perform another song of their choice, and this song is noted as a "Bottom Three Performance".
+They are listed in order of elimination, so the first one mentioned was in first place in the competition and the number represents the week in which the song was performed.
+Each week one finalist is asked to perform an encore performance of the song they performed the night before which is noted below as an "Encore" performance.
+The three finalists who have the lowest total votes for the week are also asked to perform another song of their choice, and this song is noted as a "Bottom Three" performance.
 Additionally, beginning in Week Seven, one finalist is chosen to debut a new Supernova song with the members of Supernova.
-This is noted below as a "Special Performance".
+This is noted below as a "Special" performance.

 Lukas Rossi's victory makes him the second Canadian to win the Rock Star competition.